 staff members

-Anthony Goldsmith, bosun
+Anthony Goldsmith, boatswain

 Brigitte Majoor, administrative employee